masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Anonymous function invokation using function variable to another function argument as a callback function:

-// Anonymous function invokation using variable as a callback function to another function argument let anonymousFunc = function (param1, param2) {
+// anonymous function invokation using variable as a callback function to another function argument let anonymousFunc = function (param1, param2) {
 	return param1+param2;
 }